yummyweb/Glide/README.md

 Glide supports hooks but only for Netlify right now.
 If you do migrate to Netlify, then you would be able to set and remove hooks from the cli itself.

+## Versioning

+Glide also versions your deployments if the versioning field is set to true in the glide file.
+Glide versions all deployments made by you or your team throughout all cloud providers.

 ## Authors

 - Antariksh Verma (@yummyweb)